rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 A <strong>data volume</strong> outside the image is referenced to read private keys.

-Additional data volumes, such as InfluxDB, are shared for logging with an additional image.
+Additional data volumes (such as InfluxDB) are shared for logging with an additional image.
 It receives stats collected by the cAdvisor image (from Google) and structures data for display in a Grafana dashboard.